angel-vlzqz/Operating-Systems/projects/project2/README.md

 directory as long as the path entered is correct.
 4. `touch file` will create a new file in current working directory
 5. `rm file` will remove any file given into the input.
-Using `rm -rf file` will force remove the file given. and `rm -rf /` will delete all directories on your system.
+Using `rm -rf file` will force remove the file given.
+And `rm -rf /` will delete all directories on your system.
 What ever you do, DO NOT RUN `rm -rf /` because you will have a very bad day